 Three years ago, Mike and Dianne Ringer took a leap of faith and created a brand new concept — offering the best home furnishings available based on old-fashioned values, time-tested quality, at more than affordable prices.
 They had a hunch that what people really needed wasn't necessarily a showroom with the most square footage filled with stuff you see in everyone else's home.
 They also didn't think folks wanted to save money based solely on a computer screen image, where you get to find out how (un)comfortable your sofa is when it reaches your door weeks later.

 Today, THaT* Furniture Store has built a reputation throughout the Eastern Shore as the perfect place to find that special piece you're searching for, at prices that won't put a dent in your budget.
-The warm, inviting showroom conveniently located on Route 13 North in Salisbury (next to Ponzetti's Pizza) offers a browser's paradise, a place to not only look, but touch, feel, sit and explore to your heart's content from the expansive selection of furniture finds representing every corner of the globe and styles spanning classic to modern.
+The warm, inviting showroom conveniently located at 2722 N. Salisbury Blvd., #2, next to Hobby Lobby, offers a browser's paradise, a place to not only look, but touch, feel, sit and explore to your heart's content from the expansive selection of furniture finds representing every corner of the globe and styles spanning classic to modern.
 Best of all, the piece you fall in love with is the exact same one you bring home.

 Thanks to Mike and Dianne Ringer's strong work ethic, sense of faith and spirit of adventure, their creative enterprise offering "imperfectly" fine furniture at 50-80 percent off retail prices has struck a resounding chord with furniture buyers.
 In what he sees as both a labor of love and exciting treasure hunt, Mike continually travels throughout the country searching for the finest pieces crafted from mahogany, oak, leather and other heirloom-quality materials from among leading name brand irregulars, closeouts, showroom samples, factory seconds and "scratch and dent" merchandise featuring barely perceptible flaws.
 Some items arrive as new in the box due to another retailer's ordering mistake, wrong delivery address, or simply an overstock or discontinued item.